 PBr9 Copper Ferrocyanide:

-Rare.
+Rarely used pigment.
 Grumbacher and Blick (store brand) are the same paints rebranded.
 Very gritty, sandy, unpleasant texture similar to dirt.

 PBr11 Magnesium Ferrite: